Introduction To Chronic Kidney Disease

 Our kidneys are made up of a million filtering units known as nephrons.
 All the nephrons include a filter called the glomerulus that filters blood and a tubule that removes wastes.
 The filtration speed of human kidneys is called the glomerular filtration rate (GFR).
 The GFR rate becomes low if your kidney is damaged or going through chronic kidney disease stages.

-Must Read:15 Best Vegetables For Diabetic Patients In India
+Must Read: 15 Best Vegetables For Diabetic Patients In India

-Chronic Kidney Disease Stage 1
+Stage 1 CKD

 Stage 1 Kidney Disease Treatment